 Bitcoin does not have any use, in fact it does not even exist, except when a group of people agree to pretend it exists and agree to pretend it is a commodity or pseudo commodity.
 If those same people decided to call it something else, goober money for example, and pretend it was useful only for keeping track of marble production in a certain country then that’s what it would be and do.
 Bitcoin requires a group of people to all pretend the same thing, then onboard others.

-Bitcoin is only a ledger, an accounting system.
+Bitcoin is only a ledger, an accounting system, being used to 'account' for a nonsense 'commodity' that does not really exist.
 If it represented something with value then it would have the value of what it represents.
 But it only represents itself.
-Exactly the same as fiat, except fiat has some infrastructure built around it.
+Exactly the same as fiat, except fiat has some military infrastructure built around it.

 2) Some people try to use ‘store of value’ as a feature of bitcoin.

-A Store of Value, in a decentralized economy, must necessarily have intrinsic value.
+A Store of Value, in a decentralized economy, must necessarily have intrinsic value first.

 In a centralized fiat economy people can be forced to pretend fiat currency has some inherent worth.
 In other words a government can say ‘use out currency or we will kill or imprison you’.